ocaml/ocaml.org/data/pages/governance.md

 *Community website* - This is the community facing website, which can be found at [ocaml.org](//ocaml.org) and is often referred to as simply 'OCaml.org'.

-*Infrastructure* - This may refer to the virtual machines (VMs), services or other things that are somehow routed via the second-level domain name itself.
+*Infrastructure* - This may refer to the virtual machines (VMs), services, or other things that are somehow routed via the second-level domain name itself.
-An obvious example is the VM that hosts the community website but another would be the VMs and systems that host the tarballs and files used by the OPAM package manager tool.
+An obvious example is the VM that hosts the community website, but another would be the VMs and systems that host the tarballs and files used by the Opam package manager tool.

 For the purposes of this document, we take the first meaning — that this document relates to the governance of the second-level domain, 'OCaml.org'.
 Therefore, anything that involves use of the domain name in some form is affected by the governance of the domain name itself.
-That includes any public facing webpages, URLs and other resources.
+That includes any public facing webpages, URLs, and other resources.
 This is important because, in a way, OCaml.org is the sum of the Projects it hosts.